-Based on its long tradition of excellence in clinical and basic science investigations, education and patient care, the Division of Bone and Mineral Disease is home to a cadre of outstanding basic scientists, translational and clinical investigators and committed physicians.
+Based on its long tradition of excellence in clinical and basic science investigations, education, and patient care, the Division of Bone and Mineral Diseases is home to a cadre of outstanding basic scientists, translational and clinical investigators, and committed physicians.

-Research faculty engage in a broad range of basic, translational and clinical research, encompassing most aspects of skeletal biology, skeletal development and maintenance.
-Some of our faculty are clinician-scientists, who conduct laboratory research project, while keeping an active clinical practice.
+Research faculty engage in a broad range of basic, translational, and clinical research, encompassing most aspects of skeletal biology, skeletal development, and maintenance.
+Some of our faculty are clinician-scientists, who conduct laboratory research projects while keeping an active clinical practice.

 Clinical faculty are specialized physicians who provide the highest level of care to patients with osteoporosis and metabolic bone disorders in the nationally renowned Bone Health Program.